xTheOneAboveAll/ThePredator/README.md

 						[3] Aws Checker
 						[4] Rdp Bruter
 					[+] There is 15+ Surpeise Tool
-					[+] You will get mountly update with more bug free and well devopoped tools [0_0] You will get around 100+ tool.This is probably the most resourceful + advanced tool you have ever seen [0_0] If you are Interested to buy this dm: xTheOneAboveAll(Jonathon)
+					[+] You will receive monthly updates with more advanced tools [0_0] You will get around 100+ tool.This is probably the most resourceful + advanced tool you have ever seen [0_0] Contact us if you are interested in buying it: xTheOneAboveAll(Jonathon)
 					Telegram: https://t.me/xTheOneAboveAll
 					Facebook: https://fb.me/xTheOneAboveAll